How can I submit an Anonymous post to your Facebook group?

 Why wasn’t my post approved?

-• We will only approve posts that are highly sensitive - and it would be damaging or embarrassing to a person or company if they were publicly identified.
+• We will only approve highly sensitive posts - and it would be damaging or embarrassing to a person or company if they were publicly identified.

 • We also do not approve anonymous posts for Business Hour or sharing Job Board roles.
-You must do these from your main personal profile.
+You'll need to do these from your main personal profile.

 Can I try again?

-If you believe that you have good reason for your post to be anonymous, please edit your post to include some context and reason as to why you can't be identified.
+If you believe that you have a valid reason for your post to be anonymous, please edit your post to include some context and reason as to why you can't be identified.
 Then re-submit the new post.

 Support Services